cdbdev/debian/README.md

 **Note: Although the touchpad will not work yet, you can make use of the keyboard to navigate through the installation process.**

 ### Partition disks
 During this step, make sure to select the 'Manual' option.
 In the next step, delete the existing partitions labeled with `(ext4) /` and `swap swap`.
-Now choose 'Guided partitioning' and afterwards 'Guided - use the largest continuous free space'.
-Finally select `All files in one partition (recommended for new users)` and finish the partitioning step.
+Now choose **Guided partitioning** and afterwards **Guided - use the largest continuous free space**.
+Finally select **All files in one partition (recommended for new users)** and finish the partitioning step.

 ## Post-installation